kunpengcompute/KAE/docs/en/faq.md

 **Symptom<a name="en-us_topic_0000001840968873_en-us_topic_0000001742708945_section13982317239"></a>**

-When the KAE kernel driver is being compiled and installed through source code on UOS v20 SP1, the system displays a message indicating that the specified file or directory does not exist in the <filepath class="+ topic/ph sw-d/filepath " id="filepath74971023173516">/kae\_driver/hisilicon/sec/Makefile</filepath> directory after the **make** command is executed.
+When the KAE kernel driver is being compiled and installed through source code on UOS v20 SP1, the system displays a message indicating that the specified file or directory does not exist in the **/kae\_driver/hisilicon/sec/Makefile** directory after the **make** command is executed.

 ![](figures/0101701680335248118-20231204165855-42167693270541801409168819555138.png)